kelset/kelset.github.io/content/about-me.md

 ### Worked on ⚙️

-Here are some of the things I've worked on over the years:
+Here are some of the things I've worked on as a software engineer and maintainer over the years:

 - [React Native](https://github.com/facebook/react-native), which enable you to create awesome cross-platform iOS and Android apps powered by Javascript.
 - [React Native Windows](https://github.com/microsoft/react-native-windows), what if I told you that we can use React Native for Windows as well?